YazanJ/EventShotPrivacyPolicy/README.md

 - Right to data portability
 - Right to object to processing

-To exercise these rights, please contact us at [your email address].
+To exercise these rights, please contact us at fete.70-squints@icloud.com.

 **7. Third-Party Services**